new-proimage/insanely-big-tables/README.md

  - Speed: the solution should populate the table as fast as possible
  - Clean DOM, less unexpected nodes and attributes
  - Amount of JS code (measured in SLOC)

+### Launch
+Clone this repository.
+Each folder contains complete code per framework including node.js server.
+Open terminal and navigate to the folder of a framework, e.g. `cd insanely-big-tables/ember`.
+After that launch the server: `node server.js`.
+It will display on which port it is running.
+Open the browser, and run the tests.

 ### Analysis